ppxwdy/Cooperation-in-the-PD-game-in-Random-Scale-Free-Graphs/README.md

 <img width="999" alt="Screen Shot 2021-11-12 at 4 57 31 PM" src="https://user-images.githubusercontent.com/58164010/141439656-519ef058-1fcd-4f82-8584-b5e93645b972.png">
 We can get a c(t) - b curve and a c means - b curve.

-## Document introduction:

-1. result_program: The programs to run the simulations are in the result program directory
-2. simulation_data: \
-    a. part1: stores the simulation data for part1 in csv files \
-    b. part2: stores the simulation data for part2 in csv files
-3. result_figure: The result figures for all the simulation in this project
-4. part2_plot_program: plot programs for part2 simulation.